Investigating Average Full Stack Developer Salaries – Do They Even Matter?

 Consider this: a Ukrainian developer living in Poland, working for a high-profile company based in Dublin, Ireland, and earning twice the average salary of software developers in the UK thanks to a specific skill set.
 Should you see this person as a Ukrainian, Polish, or UK-based software developer?

 Location is becoming irrelevant.
-Skills and years of experience are the most important factors in this industry, and they make the main difference in developer salaries.
+If you are going to find developers online, skills and years of experience are the most important factors in this industry, and they make the main difference in developer salaries.
 What makes it even more subjective is that there’s a lot of techs out there.
-Different technology stacks require different specialists.
+Different technology stacks require different specialists, leveraging the cost of hiring an app developer, QA manager, or data engineer for a particular project.

 For example, one company might need a full-stack web developer specialized in the MEAN stack.
 They would be willing to triple the standard rate for such a developer.
 A company that doesn’t rely on the MEAN stack much in their projects would pay much less for the same specialist.
 The difference?
 Based purely on the type of work and technologies these companies specialize in.

 So how do you make sense of it all?
-We’ve used two popular freelancing sites as well as Stack Overflow as our source for full stack developer rates in different European countries.
+We’ve used Toptal review, other popular freelancing sites as well as Stack Overflow as our source for full stack developer rates in different European countries.

 According to last year’s EU Startup Monitor study, the main problems for European start-ups are: